Quadratic form: Definitions

 Let the characteristic of K be different from 2.
-(Note: The theory of quadratic forms over a field of characteristic 2 has important differences and many definitions and theorems must be modified.)
+(Note: The theory of quadratic forms over a field of characteristic 2 has some pitfalls and many definitions and theorems must be restated with care to apply in this context.)
 The coefficient matrix A of q may be replaced by the symmetric matrix (A + A^{T})/2 with the same quadratic form, so it may be assumed from the outset that A is symmetric.
 Moreover, a symmetric matrix A is uniquely determined by the corresponding quadratic form.
 Under an equivalence C, the symmetric matrix A of φ and the symmetric matrix B of ψ are related as follows: